mmistakes/minimal-mistakes/docs/_pages/v1-guide-helloAppwan.md

 permalink: /v1/guides/hello-appwan/
 sidebar:
     nav: v1guides
+toc: true
 ---

+## Audience
+This is for you if you're ready to create a functioning AppWAN.
+I'll assume you're acquainted with [the general concepts](/help#general-netfoundry-concepts) and have an API token ([authentication](/v1/guides/authentication/)).

 ## How to Build an AppWAN
 1. Create an endpoint.
 This endpoint will provide a service.